Port Clinton, Ohio: Economy

 Port Clinton's economy benefits from its lakefront situation, with its fishing, boating, and recreational tourism industries providing employment opportunities to many locals.
 Port Clinton and surrounding attractions in Ottawa and Erie County are collectively known to visitors as "Vacationland", or more recently, Lake Erie's "Shores and Islands".
 The regional tourist economy is anchored by attractions like Cedar Point, Put-in-Bay, and Kelleys Island.
 Several hotels are located within the city, which provide lodging for visitors to these and other attractions.
-Port Clinton is the primary mainland port of the Jet Express, a passenger ferry service to Put-in-Bay.
+Port Clinton is the primary mainland port of the Jet Express, a high speed passenger ferry service to Put-in-Bay.
 The National Rifle Matches, held at nearby Camp Perry, and the springtime bird migration at Ottawa National Wildlife Refuge, are two prominent events held annually that contribute to Port Clinton's tourist economy.

 Education

 Port Clinton is served by the Port Clinton City School District.
 It operates two elementary schools (Bataan Memorial Elementary), one middle school (Port Clinton Middle), and one high school (Port Clinton High).
 In 2012, Port Clinton City School District opened a new middle school and an expansion to Bataan Memorial.

 Port Clinton is served by Ida Rupp Public Library, which also operates satellite locations in Marblehead and Put-in-Bay.